emacs-lsp/lsp-mode/docs/page/performance.md

 ``` elisp
 (setq lsp-idle-delay 0.500)
 ```
-### gccemacs
+### Using Emacs 28.1 or later

-[gccemacs](https://akrl.sdf.org/gccemacs.html) is a bleeding-edge version of `Emacs` that compiles elisp to native code, resulting in more than 200% speedup.
-For everyone looking for optimal performance, `gccemacs` is the way to go.
+Emacs 28.1 includes "native compilation" of elisp code ([changelog](https://www.gnu.org/software/emacs/news/NEWS.28.1)).
+For optimal performance, using Emacs 28.1 or later (with native compilation enabled) is recommended.

 ## Ignore watch folders/files